 Accumulating assets over a lifetime can help you live a comfortable lifestyle.
 It can also enable generosity, if you are wise enough and lucky enough to accumulate more assets than you need.
 Gifting is a way to pass assets to family members or to a charity, and if done well, can also help your tax situation.
-Here are a few of the basics, but make sure to speak to a McRae advisor to discuss your gifting options, as there can be many complicating factors, particularly for larger gifts.
+Here are a few of the basics, but make sure to speak to a McRae adviser to discuss your gifting options, as there can be many complicating factors, particularly for larger gifts.

 ANNUAL GIFTING EXCLUSION

 One of the most common and easiest ways to pass assets to friends or family is through the Annual Gifting Exclusion.
 In 2021, any individual can give up to $15,000, in cash and/or securities, to any other individual, free of any gift taxes.
 You can give this annual amount to as many different people as you wish: For example, a husband and wife could each give $15,000 to each of their three children and their five grandchildren in 2021, for a total of 2 x 15,000 x 8 = $240,000, and they could give the same amount the following year.
 In some cases, other exemptions from federal gift taxes can be claimed for certain educational and medical expenses; contact a McRae adviser for details.